christophhart/hise_documentation/scripting/scripting-in-hise/scriptpanel.md

 The `this` keyword is only meaningful inside the three callbacks, but it allows a totally encapsulated widget.

-### Control Data

-The control data is the data that actually represents the current value of the widget:

-- `1` / `0` for toggle buttons
-- `double` numbers for slider types
-- `int` numbers for discrete widgets like combobox selectors.

-You access and store **Control Value** just like with any other UI type in HISE: using the `setValue(value)` / `getValue()`  methods.
-This feature is deactivated by default, so if you create a UI widget that uses a **Control Value**, you have to set the `saveInPreset` property of the Panel to `true`
+Values stored in `data` are always non-persistent even if the panel has `saveInPreset` set to true.

-It's heavily recommended that this will be just a simple number, but you can choose to use more complex types if your widget that demands that (we'll cover this case in a example later on).
-But even then it might be more efficient to store the actual value as an array in the `data` object and use the **Control Value** as index:
+It's heavily recommended to store a simple number whenever possible, but you can choose to use more complex types if your widget demands it (we'll cover this case in a example later on).
+Even then it might be more efficient to store the possible values as an array in the `data` object, and use the **Control Value** as an index:

 ```javascript
 // Not very efficient